deirde/sws_scripts/readme.md

 Specs
 -----
-Simple shell scripts to automize tedious routine procedures about the websites development and maintenance.
+Simple shell scripts to automate tedious routine procedures about the websites development and maintenance.

 Rename the file _config.sample.sh in _config.sh and fill it with the correct values.